openequella/openequella.github.io/tutorials/reporting/QueryingXMLType.md

-## Querying using the native XML datatype
+## Querying with the native XML datatype

 All of our supported databases (Postgres, Oracle, MS SQL) have all had their own native XML datatype for many years now, which allows query writers the ability to run fully fledged